 Having said all of this, there is a product FAQ that was put out by Tesla that seems to confirm the basic analysis - that is, its ability to run "stand alone" in the event of a power failure and the charge be maintained if there is sufficient excess PV capacity - read that FAQ here - LINK.

-I'm investigating getting a PowerWall 2 system to augment my PV generation and provide "whole house" backup and have been researching how it works.
+I'm investigating getting a PowerWall 2 system to augment my PV generation and provide "whole house" backup.
+In the process I have been researching how it works and interfaces with both the utility and my existing PV system.

 While I have occasionally asked questions of representatives of Tesla, nothing that they have said is anything that could not be easily found in publicly-released information on the internet and as of the original date of this posting I haven't signed anything that could possibly keep me from talking about it.

-However it is done, it should be interesting!
+However all of its interfacing and connectivity is done, it should be interesting!

 * * *